nisalgunawardhana/Github-models-starter-pro/README.md

 # GitHub Models Starter Pro

-This repository provides a comprehensive starter kit for leveraging GitHub's GPT-4o AI models with Node.js.
+This repository provides a comprehensive starter kit for leveraging GitHub's GPT-4o and GPT-5 AI models with Node.js.
 Designed for developers, students, and educators, it showcases practical examples for building intelligent chatbots, handling multi-turn conversations, streaming AI responses, processing images, and integrating advanced reasoning capabilities.
 With step-by-step setup instructions and real-world coding tasks, this project helps you quickly integrate state-of-the-art AI into your applications.
-Ideal for those seeking to learn, experiment, or build production-ready solutions using GitHub's AI inference API and the latest GPT-4o technology.
+Ideal for those seeking to learn, experiment, or build production-ready solutions using GitHub's AI inference API and the latest GPT-4o and GPT-5 technologies.

 [![Follow me on GitHub](https://img.shields.io/github/followers/nisalgunawardhana?label=Follow%20me%20on%20GitHub&style=social)](https://github.com/nisalgunawardhana)